MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 Developers can take advantage of the flexibility that Azure provides to optimize development cost.
 Developers can use the Azure IoT Hub free tier, limited to one instance per subscription.
 This tier offers standard SKU capabilities but is limited to 8000 messages a day.
 This SKU is sufficient for early-stage development with a limited number of devices and messages.

-For agility over control, Azure IoT Central is a good starting point for IoT solutions development.
+To emphasize agility over control, Azure IoT Central is a good starting point for IoT solutions development.
 Each tier comes with two free devices, and some messages are included, depending on the SKU.
 Azure IoT Central bills by device.
 IoT Central is a cost effective and simple option to calculate TCO for end-to-end IoT solutions.

 For compute environments, serverless architecture is often adopted for cloud-native IoT solutions.
 Some popular Azure services for IoT workload include Azure Functions and Azure Stream Analytics.
 The billing mechanism depends on the Azure service.
 Some services, like Azure Stream Analytics for real-time processing, let developers pause services without incurring extra compute cost.